johnalison/WorkingPhilosophy/SystemsNotGoals.md

   > Especially in today's world) Knowing what, when and how to filter is critical to being productive.
 Knowing what to believe, seeing truth.

+# Baltasar Gracian
+  - Dont not let your fortune on a single cast of the die.
+  - Attempt easy tasks as if they were difficult, difficult tasks as if they were easy.